Inedo/inedo-docs/Content/proget/feeds/nuget/howto-nuget-publish.md

 $ dotnet pack --configuration Release
 ```

-## Step 3: Adding the Feed to NuGet CLI { #add-feed }
+## Step 3: Adding the Feed as a Source { #add-feed }

-To add your `internal-nuget` feed to either Visual Studio or NuGet CLI, you will need the feed URL.
+To add your `internal-nuget` feed to Visual Studio, the NuGet CLI, or other clients such as [VS Code](https://code.visualstudio.com/) and [JetBrains Rider](https://www.jetbrains.com/rider/), you will need the feed URL.
 This is found on the top right of the feed page:

 ![](/resources/docs/proget-nuget-internal-url.png){height="" width="50%"}